szaumoor/ZSTweaks/README.md

 **Component 2220:** Make Avoid Death HLA slightly more effective

 This improves this ability such that it prevents rogues from dying from Health damage for 3 seconds, and all saving throws succeed as well.
-This essentially makes the ability an "emergency" ability that you can select to survive anything during those two seconds that can be saved against, including physical damage.
-It's just 3 seconds, which is a small timeframe, but I think it's long enough to be useful, and short enough to not be overpowered.
-During the rest of the time, the ability functions as normal.
+This essentially makes the ability an "panic button" that you can select to survive most things during those three seconds that can be saved against, including physical damage.
+It's a small timeframe, but I think it's long enough to be useful, and short enough to not be overpowered.
+Other than those 3 seconds, the ability functions as normal.

+This additionally documents in the description the fact that it also protects against level drain, which is missing in the original description.

 **Component 2230:** Make RR's Crippling strike no longer able to increase Strength; instead it reduces STR to half its current value